add_context

 "collection_id": {

-"description": "Collection this item belongs to (if assigned)"
+"description": "Collection this item belongs to (null if none)"

 }